The Power of a Step

 - Identify the ten most common barriers that prohibit girls from going to school.

-- Copies of The Story of Lola for each student/small group (optional)
+- Copies or links to the The Story of Lola for each student/small group (optional)

-- Tape to hang the flip chart paper on the wall/board
+- If in person, tape to hang the flip chart paper on the wall/board

-- 10 pieces of construction paper to symbolize the “steps” on the floor.
+- If in person, 10 pieces of construction paper to symbolize the “steps” on the floor.

-More than sixty-two million girls around the world are not in school that should be.
+There are millions girls around the world currently not in school.
 This lesson plan aims to raise awareness to the barriers girls can face when trying to access an education.

 This activity can be facilitated in small groups or in larger groups.